Frequently Asked Questions

 Can the library create accessible documents?

-You can scan documents using one of the public scanners in the library and choose to save the file as a “searchable PDF.”
+Library users can scan documents using one of the public scanners at Health Sciences Library or Miller Nichols Library.
+Choose to save the file as a “searchable PDF.”
 This will save the PDF with OCR (Optical Character Recognition), making the text accessible to screen reader technology.

-You can also apply OCR to an existing PDF if you have access to Adobe Acrobat Pro.
+You can also apply OCR to an existing PDF with Adobe Acrobat Pro.
 After making the text machine readable, you should also apply other accessibility elements like tags, alt text for images, and headings to your document.
-For more detailed instructions, review the Creating Accessible PDFs guide.
+For more detailed instructions, consult this Creating Accessible PDFs guide.

 Coronavirus Information